By Serge Kreutz

 The two functions are distinct, and in a way contrary to each other.
 There are a good number of substances that are good for the one, and bad for the other aspect of sexuality.
 Cocaine can enhance sexual desire, while at the same time obstructing penile function by shrinking the organ.

-Viagra, on the other hand, is good for erections, but if one ingests more than one needs, it will weaken orgasm.
-The pros and cons of Viagra are meanwhile well known to many men.
+Pfizer’s Blue, on the other hand, is good for erections, but if one ingests more than one needs, it will weaken orgasm.
+The pros and cons of sildenafil citrate are meanwhile well known to many men.

 There are basically two pathways for the enhancement of libido: a hormonal route via testosterone and a neurotransmitter route via dopamine.
 While the outright application of testosterone may have a clear anabolic effect, exogenous testosterone has the potential to lower both libido and fertility in men, not just to raise it.
 What effect it will have will depend on baseline values, set points, and dosages.
 A new, more promising route is to support the body’s own testosterone synthesis with tongkat ali or injection of human chorionic gonadotropin (which is extracted from the urine of pregnant women and therefore rather expensive).